 In terms of returning cast members, the biggest question mark is whether or not JJ Feild will return as Ben Adler.
 In Season 2, Adler was apparently killed by a bunch of robots, but that's not actually been confirmed.
 Parker Posey's return is also a little questionable.
 She'll almost certainly be in Season 3, but like Adler, her character — "Dr. Smith" — seemed to sacrifice herself to save Maureen, but later, her scarf was discovered in a cargo container on board the Jupiter ship containing all the kids.
 So, when, and how Posey's Dr. Smith returns will certainly be a huge plot point.
 It's also a good bet that a new actor will be cast to play Grant Kelly, Judy's long-lost biological father.

-Since 2018, Lost In Space has been written by Matt Sazama and Burk Sharpless.
+Since 2018, Lost in Space has been written by Matt Sazama and Burk Sharpless.
 This will be the case for Season 3 as well.
-Zack Estrin has been the showrunner since Season 1, and that looks to also be the case for Season 3.
+Zack Estrin has been the showrunner since Season 1, and he’s back for Season 3.

 The producers of the new series consider it to be a return to the more serious tone present in the first season of the classic show.

-Will Season 3 be the last season Lost In Space?
+Will Season 3 be the last season of Lost in Space?

 Yes.
-Lost In Space will end with Season 3.
-This is straight from showrunner Zack Estrin, who said in March 2020:
+Netflix’s Lost in Space will end with Season 3.
+This is straight from showrunner/producer Zack Estrin, who said in March 2020:

 "From the beginning, we’ve always viewed this particular story of The Robinsons as a trilogy...A three-part epic family adventure with a clear beginning, middle, and end."